Healthy Homes Assessment Boulcott

 Draught Stopping Boulcott

-Draughts can lead to lower temperatures in households.
-A damp home costs more to heat, which results in wasting energy and resulting in higher bills.
+Draughts are a major cause of lower temperatures in homes.
+A draughty home costs more to heat, meaning wasting energy and resulting in higher bills.

-If you can feel external air flowing in or a clear draught out of a hole or gap or crack, then it is most likely a gap or crack that requirements sealing in the way you can.
-Large cracks and gaps should be stopped permanently.
-Cracks that are greater than 3mm and let air in or out within your home need the sealing.
-For example, if the open fireplace isn’t being used, it may cause draughts and should be blocked off.
-Landlords and property managers are responsible for making sure such draughts are eliminated whenever imaginable.
+If you are able to feel external air getting in, or see the air is clear from a gap or hole that is, it’s likely to be a gap or hole which needs sealing in somehow.
+Cracks and gaps that are large should be fixed permanently.
+Cracks that are greater than 3mm and allow air to enter or exit from your house require seals.
+In the case of an open fireplace isn’t being used, it may cause draughts and should be blocked from.
+Landlords and property managers are accountable for ensuring such draughts are eliminated whenever imaginable.

-There is no require to block up intentional gaps or holes in the construction.
-For example, tiny gaps around windows and doors could be required to allow for movement within the structure as the household heats and cools, so that they are able to be shut and opened, rather instead of being stuck.
-We will inspect all windows and doors during the Healthy Homes assessment of your rental property.
+There is no need to block gaps or holes which are part of the building.
+For instance, small gaps around doors and windows may be required to allow for movement within the building when the household heats and cools, so that they can still be shut and opened, rather than sticking.
+We will examine all doors and windows as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections